 We are interested in the severity with which claim $C$ passes test $T$ with an outcome $T(\vx)$ \citep{mayospanos2006, Mayo2018}:

 which will be abbreviated simply as $SEV[T(\vx)]$ for ease of notation.
-For the claim $C$ to pass a severe test with data $\vx$ we require that \begin{enumerate} \item data $\vx$ agree with claim $C$, and \item with high probability, test $T$ would have produced a result that accord \emph{less} with claim $C$ if $C$ is false. \end{enumerate}
+For the claim $C$ to pass a severe test with data $\vx$ we require that \begin{enumerate} \item data $\vx$ agree with claim $C$, and \item \emph{with very high probability}, test $T$ would have produced a result that accords \emph{less} with claim $C$ if $C$ is false. \end{enumerate}

 To explain the severity principle in relation with the sample size, we start from an example borrowed and adapted from \cite{mayospanos2010}.